uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_decoding.rst

   operation before retrieving the decoded frame data.
-- At the end of the bitstream, the application continuously calls the :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` function with a NULL bitstream pointer to drain any remaining frames cached within the oneVPL decoder, until the function returns :cpp:enumerator:`mfxStatus::MFX_ERR_MORE_DATA`.
+- At the end of the bitstream, the application continuously calls the :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` function with a NULL bitstream pointer to drain any remaining frames cached within the oneVPL decoder until the function returns :cpp:enumerator:`mfxStatus::MFX_ERR_MORE_DATA`.

-The following example shows the simplified decoding procedure:
+The following pseudo code shows the simplified decoding procedure:

 .. literalinclude:: ../snippets/prg_decoding.c
    :language: c++